Adirondack Mountain Club: History

+The Adirondack Mountain Club has worked to make sites more accessible.
+In August 2023, they opened two accessible sites at the Wilderness Campground at Heart Lake.

+Beginning in 2020, the group planned to work on the Long Trail up Mt.
+Jo, and in October 2023, they finished their work on the new trail.
+On October 14, the ADK had a ribbon cutting ceremony and 50 members hiked up the trail to celebrate.
+The trail is near Lake Placid, and more than 18,000 visitors come to the trail annually, which led to the trail needing restoration.
+The trail restoration was funded by the Regional Office of Sustainable Tourism Local Enhancement and Advancement Fund.

 Activities

 The club maintains two lodges, the Adirondak Loj in North Elba and the Johns Brook Lodge in Keene Valley, which provide bunkrooms and private rooms, and communal meals as well as campsites.
 Johns Brook, at the foot of the Great Range, is accessible only by hiking, with the easiest route being a 3.5 mi hike from Keene Valley.
 ADK offers extensive programming all across New York State all year around.
 Activities include hiking, biking, paddling, snowshoeing, skiing and much more.
-Visit adk.org to learn more about the educational and recreational programs that are offered.